writememe/blog.danielteycheney.com/content/posts/blog-automation-part-three.md

 Note that there this workflow won't trigger on pushes to the `master` branch.
 We could potentially get into a situation where our editorial review wouldn't run with a direct commit to `master`.
 This is mitigated by using branch protection which I will cover in a later section.

-On lines 8 to 9, we're configuring Github Actions to run the `job` named `prose`.
+On lines 8 to 9, we're configuring GitHub Actions to run the `job` named `prose`.

 ```yaml
 jobs: